zurutech/zurutech.github.io/_posts/draft_gitlab_api_calls.md

 Here we go again!

-The target of this tutorial is to create Gitlab charts based on your needs, by exploiting the Gsheet functionality and the Gitlab's API.
+The target of this tutorial is to create Gitlab charts based on your needs, by exploiting the Gsheet functionality and Gitlab's API.

-Gitlab is a powerful tool for software development, but is not designed for project management and/or for charts; this limit is circumventable by using external plugins or by following the solution which I'm going to describe here.
+Gitlab is a powerful tool for software development, but is not designed for project management charts; this limit is circumventable by using external plugins or by following the solution which I'm going to describe here.

-My main need was to get automatically some data from Gitlab that let me build some QA/QC KPI's (like the number of bugs per sprint).
+My need was to build always updated QA/QC KPI charts, using some Gitlab data (like the number of bugs per sprint, or stats for severity bugs for each sprint).

 The logic is to get Gitlab data through the API Calls where the query results can be post-processed automatically into a Gsheet, which includes the possibility to easily create and embed easygoing charts.

 ## API Overview
-First of all, let's give a quick introduction to the API Calls.
+First of all, let's give a quick introduction to API Calls.

 The APIs (Application Programming Interfaces), are software-to-software interfaces which allow different applications to talk to each other and exchange information or functionalities.

-An API call is the process where a client application submits a request to an API made available by the Server; the data request performed is sent back to the client.
+An API call is a process where a client application submits a request to an API made available by the Server; the data request performed is sent back to the client.

 The Server exposes its API using an address called **URI** (Uniform Resource Identifier), defined as the unique sequence of characters that identifies a logical or physical resource used by web technologies (source: Wikipedia).

-Once you have the URI, then you can formulate the request through a **"verb"**, a command string that distinguish a specific action you want to do with the invoked data on the server.
+Once you have the URI, then you can formulate the request through a **"verb"**, a command string that distinguishes a specific action you want to do with the invoked data on the server.
 The four most basic request verbs are:

 - **GET:** To retrieve a resource;
 - **POST:** To create a new resource;